-'Tis all one, I will show myself a tyrant: when thave fought with the maids, and cut off their heads.
+'Tis all one, will show myself a tyrant: when have fought with the men, will be cruel with the maids, and cut off their heads.

 The heads of the maids?

 Ay, the heads of the maids, or their maidenheads; take it in what sense thou wilt.